 Shaving creams come in different shapes and sizes, and not every style suits every beard.
 Some are thicker and meant for those with dryer skin, while some will lather up well but are more of a soap than a cream.
-If I had to pick my overall favorite, I’d have to go with Taylor’s Sandalwood Shaving Cream.
+If I had to pick my overall favorite, I’d have to go with Taylor’s Sandalwood Shaving Cream from Amazon.com.
 Not only is the scent fantastic, but Jeremiah Taylor’s barbershop has been around forever.
 As far as I’m concerned, it’s stood the test of time.

 There are plenty of options though if that doesn’t suit your fancy.
-Pacific Shaving Cream is completely organic and perfect for anyone with sensitive skin.
-Cremo is a great choice if you want a quality shave without spending too much.
+Pacific Shaving Cream on Amazon.com is completely organic and perfect for anyone with sensitive skin.

 #2: Lather up With Beard Shampoo

 One of the best beard grooming tips that I have learned is that you don’t have to wash your beard every single day, but if you have a medium to long beard, you should be shampooing at least twice a week.
 We prefer to use beard shampoos because they’re slightly gentler than shampoos for your hair.
 Far more oil collects in the glands on your head, and your typical shampoo is designed to strip hair of even its natural oils.
 If you use these harsh chemicals on your chin, you’ll find yourself with beardruff and itchy, dry hair.

 Currently, I’m using the Polished Gentleman Shampoo, which is pictured above.
 Truth be told, I purchased it because the description on the back is absolutely hilarious.
 However, it does help thicken my beard and keep it full and healthy.
 I’ve used a few beard shampoos in the past as well though, some of them mentioned in this beard grooming tips writeup.
-Professor Fuzzworthy’s products are always a safe bet.
+Professor Fuzzworthy’s on Amazon.comproducts are always a safe bet.
 I particularly like their shampoo because it’s nourishing enough that I can sometimes get away without any conditioning balm.

-If you want an entire grooming kit, check out the Fulllight Tech Beard Grooming Kit.
+If you want an entire grooming kit, check out the Fulllight Tech Beard Grooming Kit from Amazon.com.
 It comes with conditioning balm, beard oil, and a wooden comb–pretty much everything you could possibly need!